 Specialized screws designed for secure bone block attachment

-Increases socket size while conjoint tendon provides dynamic stability
+Increases socket size while the conjoint tendon provides dynamic stability

 A small incision is made at the front of the shoulder